Home

 What about other releases?

 Back issues of Ptolemaic Terrascope with the E.P. containting "Gånglåt från Knapptibble" might still be available as a collector's item in certain British record shops.
 The track was recently released on the After The Storm compilation, which is not only easier, but also cheaper to get.
+It's also on all recent editions of "Hybris", of course.

 Is this an official site?